 This is the second in a series of emails & blog posts covering important topics about sending your child to camp.
-If you missed the previous email on Camper Care & Campus Life, click here to view it online.
+The other topics are listed below.

 Receiving complete and honest information about your child is critical to our ability to provide proper care.
 Please take the appropriate time to answer all questions and tell us as much about your child as possible.
 It is important that we know about everything and anything that could come up at camp and might help us to care for your child and enable them to feel as though camp is their home away from home.

-Parents should notify camp of issues like allergies, medications, picky eating, bedwetting, apprehension about going to camp (more about how to address feelings of missing home in a future issue), social and behavior concerns.
+Parents should notify camp of issues like allergies, medications, picky eating, bedwetting, apprehension about going to camp (more about how to address feelings of missing home in a future issue), social and behavior concerns, and particular to this year, any feelings stemming from the pandemic.

 The more you share, the more we can be prepared to provide the support your child needs to create a successful camp experience.